Avalon

-Avalon was associated from an early date with mystical practices and magical figures such as King Arthur's sorceress sister Morgan, cast as the island's ruler by Geoffrey and some of the later authors inspired by him.
-Certain Briton traditions maintain that Arthur is an eternal king who had never truly died but would return as the "once and future" king, and the particular motif of his rest in Morgan's care in Avalon has become especially popular and can be found in various versions in many French and other medieval Arthurian and other works written in the wake of Geoffrey.
+Avalon was associated from an early date with mystical practices and magical figures such as King Arthur's sorceress sister Morgan, cast as the island's ruler by Geoffrey and many later authors.
+Certain Cornish and Welsh traditions have maintained that Arthur is an eternal king who had never truly died but would return as the "once and future" king.
+The particular motif of his rest in Morgan's care in Avalon has become especially popular.
+It can be found in various versions in many French and other medieval Arthurian and other works written in the wake of Geoffrey, some of them also linking Avalon with the legend of the Holy Grail.

-Avalon has been often identified as the former island of Glastonbury Tor, an early and long-standing belief that notably involved the purported discovery of Arthur's remains and their later grand reburial in accordance with the medieval English tradition in which Arthur did not survive the fatal injuries which he suffered in his final battle.
-Besides Glastonbury, several other alternative locations of Avalon have been claimed or proposed as well.
-Some medieval sources also occasionally described the place as a valley.
+Avalon has often been identified as the former island of Glastonbury Tor.
+An early and long-standing belief involves the purported discovery of Arthur's remains and their later grand reburial, in accordance with the medieval English tradition in which Arthur did not survive the fatal injuries he suffered in his final battle.
+Besides Glastonbury, several other alternative locations of Avalon have also been claimed or proposed.
+Many medieval sources also localized the place in Sicily, and European folklore connected it with the phenomenon of Fata Morgana.